liamcharger/tmdb-cli/README.md

-# movie-lookup-cli
+# tmdb-cli

-`movie-lookup-cli` is a command-line tool that interacts with the TMDB API.
+`tmdb-cli` is a command-line tool that interacts with the TMDB API.
 It was originally designed to be useful while implementing API calls in another app or website and to debug responses, etc..

 ### Dependancies:
 - python-dotenv